japila-books/apache-spark-internals/docs/storage/BlockManager.md

   taskAttemptId: Long): Unit
 ----

-registerTask requests the <<blockInfoManager, BlockInfoManager>> to xref:storage:BlockInfoManager.adoc#registerTask[register a given task].
+registerTask requests the <<blockInfoManager, BlockInfoManager>> to storage:BlockInfoManager.md#registerTask[register a given task].

-registerTask is used when Task is requested to xref:scheduler:Task.adoc#run[run] (at the start of a task).
+registerTask is used when Task is requested to scheduler:Task.md#run[run] (at the start of a task).

 == [[getDiskWriter]] Creating DiskBlockObjectWriter